Please ensure Javascript is enabled for purposes of website accessibility

 • Salt Bridges and Mushing: Salt bridges form when the salt in the tank hardens into a crust, while mushing occurs when the salt turns into a sludge.
 Both can interfere with regeneration.
 Inspect for these issues regularly and break up any bridges or remove mushy salt.

 How often should you clean your water softener?
-Cleaning tasks like inspecting the brine tank and checking salt levels should be done at least once every 3-6 months, or as recommended by the manufacturer.
+Check salt monthly.
+Clean the brine tank every 3 to 6 months.
+Follow your model manual for volumes and settings.
 This can help maintain efficiency and prevent future issues.

 Your Water Softener is Quietly Failing—Act Before It’s Too Late!